 General muscle pain, appearance of injuries more frequently or we have not fully recovered from that injury.

-The body composition varies, surprisingly we have lost muscle tissue and we have increased fat mass.
+Body composition varies, surprisingly we have lost muscle tissue and increased fat mass.

 BUT WHAT IS HAPPENING AT THE PHYSIOLOGICAL LEVEL: